-This feature allows you to bet on another player's hand; you will share the outcome of the other player's hand.
+The Bet Behind feature allows you to bet on another player's hand.

 The nickname shown on each seat is the person in charge of the decision making for that hand.

-You can stop other players from betting behind you.
+You can however stop other players from betting behind you.

-This helps you identify the player with the longest winning streak.
+This feature is designed to help you identify the player with the longest winning streak.